 Sony FS5 / FS5 ii, FS7, Z90, Canon XA-10, XA-11, XA-15, XA-20, XA-25, XA-30, XA-35, C100, C300, and C500 require the D-XLR adapter.

-However, note that the lists suggest some devices are compatible whereas a number of users have reported some issues.
+However, note that the lists suggest some devices are compatible whereas several users have reported some issues.
 One such problem is the Zoom H1n.
 Using the supplied TRRS cable the microphone may not appear to register with the device.
 One solution is to pull the cable out of the H1n slightly.
-However, it appears swapping the supplied cable for a 3rd party TRS cable solves the problem.
+However, it appears swapping the supplied cable for a third party TRS cable solves the problem.
 This is also the case for some Tascam recorders; Blackmagic BMPCC, BMPCC4k, Micro Studio Camera 4, and Micro Cinema Camera; Olympus E-M1X, E-M1ii, E-M1, E-M5ii, E-M5iii, and E-M10ii cameras.